parryc/thevoid/templates/leflan/language_azeri.md

 #### Indefinite Future-in-the-Past (INDEFFUTPST) -ArdI

 <attn>This follows the INDEFFUT for the negative, in that the `r` becomes `z`.
 Thus, the negative form is `-mAzdI`.</attn>

+Could be thought of as equivalent to "would have done" in English.

 &nbsp; |SG |PL
 -|-----|--